 No matter whether its Summer or Winter where you are, this raspberry peach cobbler is a lighter yet totally comforting dessert.
-If peaches and raspberries aren’t in season, you can even use frozen ones.
+If peaches and raspberries aren’t in season, you can even use frozen / canned ones.

 A cobbler in a white pie dish on a wooden platter

-So what’s a cobbler anyway?
+What is a cobbler anyway?

 A cobbler is similar to a crisp or crumble, with a thick layer of cooked fruit under a crispy or crunchy top layer.
 With a cobbler, that topping is almost like soft cookie while crisps and crumbles tend to be crumbly like streusel, sometimes with oats.
+It’s essentially a pie but lighter since they aren’t wrapped in pastry on all sides.

 Cobblers are wonderful because they’re;